fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-endpoint.rst

 The Relying Party Instance Initialization Endpoint allows for the initialization of Relying Party Instances, consisting in the registration of a pair of long-lived, securely stored Cryptographic Hardware Keys.

-Further details on the Relying Party Instance Initialization Request and Response are provided in the :ref:`Mobile Application Instance Registration Request` and :ref:`Mobile Application Instance Registration Response` sections, respectively.
+Further details on the Relying Party Instance Initialization Request and Response are provided in the :ref:`sec_mir_init_request` and :ref:`sec_mir_init_response` sections, respectively.

 Relying Party Integrity Validation Endpoint